stringzzz/Chatbot_CHELSEA/README.md

  9. Add to counts for each word, adjust the tied emotion to them accordingly

- 10. Take each word and associate all other (non-neutral) words in message with them (Barely useful for now, will do something with this later)
+ 10. Take each word and associate all other (non-neutral) words in message with them (Either start or add to count)
+ Comes into play in matching single associated word with highest count, or select one randomly from list of highest

  11. Add to running counts of all words in conversation Get topic(s) of conversation by the maximum value